Bachelor of Science (Honours) in Sport and Exercise Science CW138

 What is the Course about?

-- Dedicated performance analysis laboratory with the latest technologies.
+- Dedicated performance analysis laboratory.

-- Community engagement in activity programmes.
+- Community engagement in activity courses for older adults and children.

 - On-going practical experience working with Institute of Technology Carlow sports teams.